Boy, 16, dies after being shot in south London

 The force said a crime scene and cordons remain in place while emergency services carry out inquiries.

-The death was described as a “life wasted” by Florence Eshalomi, the MP Vauxhall & Camberwell Green.
+The death was described as a “life wasted” by Florence Eshalomi, the MP Vauxhall and Camberwell Green.

 She also said she was “very sad” to hear of the fatal shooting.